 Scotts Miracle-Gro in Focus

-Based in Marysville, Scotts Miracle-Gro (SMG) is in the Basic Materials sector, and so far this year, shares have seen a price change of 53.16%.
-The lawn and garden products company is currently shelling out a dividend of $0.55 per share, with a dividend yield of 2.34%.
-This compares to the Fertilizers industry's yield of 1.06% and the S&P 500's yield of 1.96%.
+Headquartered in Marysville, Scotts Miracle-Gro (SMG) is a Basic Materials stock that has seen a price change of 57.47% so far this year.
+Currently paying a dividend of $0.55 per share, the company has a dividend yield of 2.27%.
+In comparison, the Fertilizers industry's yield is 1.01%, while the S&P 500's yield is 1.93%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.20 is up 2.8% from last year.
-In the past five-year period, Scotts Miracle-Gro has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.28%.
+Looking at dividend growth, the company's current annualized dividend of $2.20 is up 2.8% from last year.
+Scotts Miracle-Gro has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.28%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Scotts's current payout ratio is 53%, meaning it paid out 53% of its trailing 12-month EPS as dividend.
+Right now, Scotts's payout ratio is 53%, which means it paid out 53% of its trailing 12-month EPS as dividend.

 SMG is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $4.28 per share, which represents a year-over-year growth rate of 15.36%.
+The Zacks Consensus Estimate for 2019 is $4.33 per share, representing a year-over-year earnings growth rate of 16.71%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that SMG is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that SMG is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report